 Misty Luminais, Ph.D., is a Research Associate and the Project Coordinator for the Voicing and Action Project.
 She joined the Institute staff in December 2012.
 As a cultural anthropologist, her areas of expertise include urban studies, gender, sexuality, public health, and ethnography.
 Her initial experiences with social justice were mitigated through feminism, but she quickly realized, in the words of Emma Lazarus, "Until we are all free, we are none of us free."
 The struggle against systematic injustice requires an appreciation for people's experiences in these systems while simultaneously questioning how power is structured, to whose benefit and whose detriment.
 She appreciates that the process of social justice culminates not with simple academic understanding of injustice, but rather with active engagement towards lessening oppression.
 She recently published an article, "Stating Desire: Sexuality, the State, and Social Control" in the new reader Selves, Symbols, and Sexualities An Interactionist Anthology.

 Allison George assists the Social Justice Institute with its programs, events, and projects.
 She has worked with the Institute's student/youth leadership conference, PowerUp!, and the Voicing Action Project.
-She is a double-major at CWRU in Sociology and viola performance at the Cleveland Institute of Music.
+She has a BA in sociology from CWRU and a BM in viola performance from the Cleveland Institute of Music.

 Oluwakayode (Kayode) Omoyosi

 Kayode Omoyosi is the Social Justice Institute's Web Designer.
 He assists the SJI through the generation, revision, and timely updating of content on the website.
 He graduated from Case Western Reserve University (CWRU) with a B.S. in Biomedical Engineering and is a student in CWRU's Master's of Engineering and Management (MEM) 2013-2014 class.
 He is interested in working with the Social Justice Institute because it helps him find answers to the causes of class disparity, racial inequality, and gender-based issues.

 To learn more about social justice initiatives at Case Western Reserve and how you can be involved, contact the Social Justice Institute at 216.368.2515, email@example.com, or leave feedback here.